By Tommy ‘Guru’ Allan

 After a strong finish to an average 2016 there’s a lot to build on for the new year.
 Here are some fights that I would love to see..
 Some will happen and some won’t.

-how to by cytotec online Heavyweight – Tyson Fury v Anthony Joshua
+where to purchase Dilantin Heavyweight – Tyson Fury v Anthony Joshua

 A fight that is a must in the heavyweight division if Joshua can get past an aged Wladimir Klitschko.
 Quite simply it would be the biggest fight in the history of British boxing.
 Heavyweight champion Fury is the man AJ needs to face and beat to become recognised as the best Heavyweight in the world.
 I think if this fight does happen, it will be in 2018, not in the new year.

 order ciprofloxacin 500mg Light Heavyweight – Andre Ward v Sergey Kovalev II

 As far as I’m concerned Kovalev won the first fight and won it well.
 This seems to be the popular opinion among both fans and media.
 A rematch is needed to clear up once and for all who the dominant fighter is in the 175lb weight class.
 I see the rematch going ahead in 2017.